hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 16 October 2025

+#### Deprecation of API versions

+The below API versions are deprecated in Sandbox and Production and will no longer accept new subscriptions.
+Existing subscriptions will continue to work.

+- Business Details API v1.0
+- Individual Calculations API v7.0

+---
 ### 1 October 2025

 #### Individuals Capital Gains Income API